usaid-cs/yesterday-i-learned/random.md

 1. Compared to USB keyboards and mice, [PS/2 peripherals send interrupts.](https://www.youtube.com/watch?v=AWkvzycD5PE) This reduction of latency makes PS/2 keyboards and mice still somewhat relevant for pro gaming.
 1. "無三不成幾" came from 西游记 ["常言道，事无三不成，你进洞两遭了，再进去一遭，管情救出师父来也。"](https://baike.baidu.com/item/%E6%97%A0%E4%B8%89%E4%B8%8D%E6%88%90%E5%87%A0), and is supposed to mean "you should try more", rather than the literal "'A few' means at least three."
 1. Wikipedia claims that [Roast beef](https://en.wikipedia.org/wiki/Roast_beef) is served at Sunday dinners ("Sunday roasts") after church.
-1. Tetanus is caused by [Clostridium tetani](https://en.wikipedia.org/wiki/Clostridium_tetani), an anaerobic bacterium.
-An infected nail not only has to be rusty, it must also puncture the skin to reach the anaerobic meat inside.
 1. "Ben屎" is a brand of vehicle. "石屎" is a name for concrete.
 1. Malta and Italy are the world's top two consumers of rabbits, more than 5kg per person-year.
 1. For normal car owners (people who already own, pay for, and maintain a car), driving is 10x ~ 12x more economical than taking Uber.
 For people who don't own a car (people who would otherwise have to buy a car and pay for insurance and maintenance), that difference is only 2x.
 1. The country with the highest sales tax goes to either Bhutan, at [50%](https://tradingeconomics.com/country-list/sales-tax-rate), or Hungary, at [27%](https://en.wikipedia.org/wiki/List_of_countries_by_tax_rates), depending on the sources you trust.
 1. BLU (the phone manufacturer) stands for Bold Like Us.
-1. Any personal project is a good personal project if [it has a gif demo in the readme](https://thehftguy.com/2016/10/24/heres-how-to-make-a-good-github-project-for-your-resume/).
-Apart from you and your own self esteem, no one cares about your code.
 1. A good point depdendency injection has over imports is that [injected depdendencies do not need full paths declared](https://stackoverflow.com/questions/32365877/why-use-dependency-injection-when-you-can-import-a-java-class), so you can swap these dependencies with different implementations however you like.
 1. [Sci-Hub](http://www.sciencemag.org/news/2017/07/sci-hub-s-cache-pirated-papers-so-big-subscription-journals-are-doomed-data-analyst) is the world's library of pirated scientific journals.
 It's great.
 1. The Titanic broke inwards (crushed at the middle), but the movie depicted it as breaking outwards (middle separated).